 Honors College Admissions Requirements

 Honors students are enrolled into our program, but they are not confined to any particular academic major.

-Rigorous.
-Demanding.
-Rewarding.
-Limestone’s Honors College is looking for the next wave of exceptional students who want to make the most of their liberal arts education.
+Engaging, Challenging, Rewarding.
+Limestone’s Honors College is looking for the next wave of exceptional students who want to make the most of their comprehensive university education.

 Are you ready for the challenge?
 If so, we are excited to hear from you!
 Please complete the application below.

 Honors College Application

 If you have any questions, please contact Limestone University Honors College Dean, Dr. Jonathan Sarnoff: email@example.com.